JSTOR-Labs/plant-humanities/Peony.md

      data-attribute="He DY, Dai SM.
 Anti-inflammatory and immunomodulatory effects of paeonia lactiflora pall., a traditional chinese herbal medicine. _Front Pharmacol_.
 2011;2:10.
 Published 2011 Feb 25. doi:10.3389/fphar.2011.00010" data-url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/fphar-02-00010-g001.jpg"></var>

 A study conducted in 1991 on the water extract of _P. officinalis_ concluded that there are several chemical compounds found in the root, including <span id="Q7124104">paeoniflorin</span>, albiflorin, oxypaeoniflorin, and gallotannins that have documented anticonvulsant properties.[^7] Furthermore, when isolated, the compounds albiflorin and gallotannin were proven to block extracellular calcium, which is linked to intracellular seizure-related phenomena.
-Paeoniflorin fractions also showed inhibition, but to a weaker extent.[^8] An additional study, which administered peony root extract (from _P. officinalis_) to rats, concluded that it was “a potent in vitro inhibitor of neuron damage in the CA1 area of the hippocampus.”
-The study also determined that peony root extract had protective effects on damaged neurons as well as anticonvulsant action when administered orally.
-Finally, the administration of antiepileptic drugs early has the potential to [alter the long-term course of epilepsy](https://www.jstor.org/stable/29726099), with the possibility of preventing it from becoming an “intractable disorder.”
+Paeoniflorin fractions also showed inhibition, but to a weaker extent.
+An additional study, which administered peony root extract (from _P. officinalis_) to rats, concluded that it was “a potent in vitro inhibitor of neuron damage in the CA1 area of the hippocampus.”[^8] The study also determined that peony root extract had protective effects on damaged neurons as well as anticonvulsant action when administered orally.[^9] Finally, the administration of antiepileptic drugs early has the potential to [alter the long-term course of epilepsy](https://www.jstor.org/stable/29726099), with the possibility of preventing it from becoming an “intractable disorder.”
 <var data-primary="image"></var>
 <var data-image
      data-fit="contain"